Degree Information

 Approved Area Studies Concentration

-Please make sure you make an appointment with Steve Bishop and/or Kate Merrill or Sarah Volden to make sure you are taking the correct courses!
+Please make sure you make an appointment with Ronda Brulotte and/or Jocelyn Ware to make sure you are taking the correct courses!